crashtest-security/devsecops-example-heroku/README.md

 ### Create Accounts

-- [GitHub](https://github.com): Create an account to get access to the source code of this example projcet
+- [GitHub](https://github.com): Create an account to get access to the source code of this example project
 - [CircleCI](https://circleci.com/signup/): Login using GitHub to grant CircleCI access to your GitHub projects
 - [Heroku](https://heroku.com): Create an account to deploy the example application there
-- [Crashtest Security](https://crashtest.cloud): Create an account te conduct a dynamic vulnerability scan
+- [Crashtest Security](https://crashtest.cloud): Create an account to conduct a dynamic vulnerability scan

 ### Fork the Repository

-To get access to the repository code, fork this repository by clicking the "Fork" button on the to right: https://github.com/Phylu/devsecops-example-heroku
+To get access to the repository code, fork this repository by clicking the "Fork" button on the top right: https://github.com/crashtest-security/devsecops-example-heroku

 ![Fork Repository](/res/01_github.png)

-You will get your own copy of the code repository get redirected to your own repository page on github.
+This will create your own copy of the code repository and redirect you to the repository page.

 ### Configure Heroku to be used with this project

 - Create a new application within Heroku: https://dashboard.heroku.com/new-app.
 You may choose any name and region you like.
 Just remember the name of your new Heroku app.
 We will refer to the name of your Heroku app as `HEROKU_APP_NAME`.
 For this tutorial, I have named the application `sigs-devsecops-example`
-- Go to the app settings, click on "Reveal Config Vars" and add a new environment variable `DISABLE_COLLECTSTATIC = 1`
+- Go to the app settings, click on "Reveal Config Vars" and add a new environment variable `DISABLE_COLLECTSTATIC = 1`.
+This is needed for the Django application to run properly on heroku.
+If you miss to set this environment variable you will later see an error message during the corresponding build step.
 - When you click on "Open App", you should see a default page from Heroku that states that you have no application running yet.

 ![Heroku Environment Variable](/res/02_heroku.png)

 - Retrieve your Heroku API key here: https://dashboard.heroku.com/account (At the bottom of the page).
-You need this API key to grant CircleCI the access to deploy your application.
+You need this API key to grant CircleCI access to deploy your application.
 We will refer to this variable as `HEROKU_API_KEY`.

 ### Link GitHub Repository with CircleCI Workflow

 - Open the CircleCI dashboard: https://circleci.com/dashboard.
 When you get asked for login credentials, log in using your GitHub account.
 This grants CircleCI access permissions to get the code from your repository.
 - Add your GitHub Repository to CircleCI by clicking "Add Projects" in the left menu bar and then on "Set Up Project"
-- Chose "Workflows" in the left menu bar end then click on the little gear symbol next to your project
+- Choose "Workflows" in the left menu bar and then click on the little gear symbol next to your project
 - Configure the following two environment variables:

     - `HEROKU_APP_NAME` - Enter the name that you previously chose